mattsimplepixels/Happy-Pancake/README.md

 Does this look like what you need?
 If so, read on.

-Installing Beautiful Soup
+Installing Happy Pancake
 =========================

-If you're using a recent version of Debian or Ubuntu Linux, you can install Beautiful Soup with the system package manager:
+If you're using a recent version of Debian or Ubuntu Linux, you can install Happy Pancake with the system package manager:

     $ apt-get install python-bs4`

-Beautiful Soup 4 is published through PyPi, so if you can't install it with the system packager, you can install it with ``easy_install`` or ``pip``.
+Happy Pancake 4 is published through PyPi, so if you can't install it with the system packager, you can install it with ``easy_install`` or ``pip``.
 The package name is ``beautifulsoup4``, and the same package works on Python 2 and Python 3.